All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 When a drug receives FDA approval, it means the manufacturer has submitted extensive clinical trial data demonstrating that the drug is safe and effective for a specific medical condition.
 This process typically takes years and costs hundreds of millions of dollars .
 The FDA then reviews the data, and if satisfied, grants approval for the drug to be marketed and sold for that specific indication.

-Most peptides used in wellness and regenerative medicine, including TB-500, BPC-157, and many growth hormone-releasing peptides, have not gone through this process.
+Most peptides used in wellness and regenerative medicine, including TB-500, BPC-157, and many growth hormone-releasing peptides, haven't gone through this process.
 The primary reason is economic: the FDA approval pathway is designed for patentable pharmaceutical products that will generate enough revenue to justify the investment.
 Naturally occurring peptides and their synthetic analogs are difficult to patent, which means pharmaceutical companies have limited financial incentive to fund the required clinical trials .

 How Is TB-500 Legally Available Without FDA Approval?